wp-plugins/updraftplus/readme.txt

 == Changelog ==

 The <a href="http://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

+= 1.8.13 - 2014/03/07 =

+* FIX: Fix bug that prevented changes to your schedule being saved on network (WPMU) installs (Multisite add-on)

 = 1.8.12 - 2014/02/27 =